 Hit that dreaded language learning wall?
 Then identify what needs to be done to get you up and over it.
-Brainstorm ways of overcoming this wall and make a step-by-step plan from your ideas.
+Brainstorm ways of overcoming this wall and make a step-by-step plan for your ideas.
 Then put that plan into action.
 A week or so later review how it is going.

 4. Notice 3 positive achievements every day.

 Write down or at least think about 3 positive outcomes that day.
-It could be something simple like you have learnt a new word or even completed a 7-day streak on Duolingo.
+It could be something simple like you have learned a new word or even completed a 7-day streak on Duolingo.

 5 Aim for a mix of 30 minutes of moderate to vigorous aerobic activity every week.
 This equates to a total of 150 minutes a week.

 As well as releasing that feel-good hormone that will help keep you motivated.
 Exercise also turns on the BDNF hormone which targets those brain cells!